I need a new pedalboard; which one will suit my needs?

 I don't know which pedalboard size should I buy!

 If you are thinking on buying a new pedalboard and still hesitating on which size of pedalboard do you need, keep reading.
 We will give you some tips to help you choose the best pedalboard for you!

-We are going to summarize some important things that should be considered before buying a pedalboard and deciding for the right dimensions concerning your needs.
-You will have to answer yourself some important questions before making any decision:
+There are many important things that should be considered before buying a pedalboard concerning your needs.
+You should ask yourself some important questions.

-1. How many guitar & bass pedals do I own right now?
+1. How many guitar & bass effects pedals do I own right now?

-2. How many effects pedals should I have?
+2. How many effects pedals will I have in a near future?

 Many of us think that too many pedals are never enough.
-Let’s face it, a mysterious force drives us to never stop trying out pedals and wanting them all! (well, most of them!).
-So, it’s always better to buy a larger pedalboard to have some free space for future must-have releases.
+Let’s face it, a mysterious force drives us to never stop trying out pedals and wanting them all!
+(Well, most of them!).

 There is an important connection between capacity and transportation comfort; the smaller the pedalboard is, the fewer pedals but easier mobility you will get; whereas the larger the board gets, more number of pedals you will fit, which will be proportional to the strength needed to carry the pedalboard around.
 Some exercise is always welcome however!